-All professional and salaried employees are paid monthly every $20^{\text{th}}$ of the month.
+All professional and salaried employees are paid monthly every 20th of the month.
 Hourly employees are paid every two weeks.
-Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.

 An employee's payroll statement contains detailed information including deductions, withholding information, and the amount of leave accumulated.

 Automatic Payroll Deposit